webplatform/docs/apis/web_animations/AnimationEffect/CompositeOperation/index.md

 ---
 title: CompositeOperation
+readiness: 'In Progress'
+standardization_status: 'W3C Editor''s Draft'
+summary: 'The possible values of an animation effect''s composition behavior are represented by the CompositeOperation enumeration.'
 tags:
   - Constants
   - Web
   - Animations
-readiness: 'In Progress'
-standardization_status: 'W3C Editor''s Draft'
-summary: 'The possible values of an animation effect''s composition behavior are represented by the CompositeOperation enumeration.'
 uri: 'apis/web animations/AnimationEffect/CompositeOperation'

 ---
-# CompositeOperation

-## Summary
+## <span>Summary</span>

 The possible values of an animation effect's composition behavior are represented by the CompositeOperation enumeration.